AmirHBahrami95/todoer/README.md

 	./todoer
 </code>

-#Features
+##Features
-1- add/read todo objects
+1. add/read todo objects
-2- edit todo objects
+2. edit todo objects
-3- save todo objects to .csv files
+3. save todo objects to .csv files
-4- load them from .csv files
+4. load them from .csv files
-5- set todos 'home' directory and save files there
+5. set todos 'home' directory and save files there

-#Compilation
+##Compilation
 The program is compiled on debian gnu/linux (amd64) and utilizes c++11 standard (just to get used to c++11 I try to conform to it more often than not)